KSMA (AM)

-KSMA (1240 kHz) is a commercial AM radio station that is licensed to Santa Maria, California, United States and serves the Santa Maria-Lompoc area.
-The station is owned by American General Media and broadcasts a News/talk format.
+KSMA (1240 AM) is a commercial radio station licensed to Santa Maria, California, United States, and serves the Santa Maria-Lompoc area.
+The station is owned by American General Media and broadcasts a talk format.
 KSMA is rebroadcast on FM translator K258CY at 99.5 FM in Santa Maria.
 KSMA is an affiliate of the Los Angeles Rams radio network.